 Select real-world evidence for patients with nonvalvular atrial fibrillation (NVAF) icon

-Select RWE in patients with NVAF
+Select RWE in adult patients with NVAF

 RWE should be reviewed in the context of RCT data.
 All RWE resources below also include data from the ARISTOTLE clinical trial.